krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

 ```

 Those are GC logs that tell us that some humongous object of size ```5242896``` was reclaimed.
 The very nice thing
-of JFR files is that they also keep the size of sampled allocations.
+about JFR files is that they also keep the size of sampled allocations.
 So with that we should be able to find out
 the stack trace that has created that object.

-We don't need sophisticated JFR viewer for that.
-With JDK distribution we've got ```jfr``` command.
+We don't need sophisticated JFR viewers for that.
+With JDK distribution we've got the ```jfr``` command.
 Let's use it:

 ```shell
 $ jfr summary alloc.jfr